edp8489/gobolt/ROADMAP.md

       - Joint member bearing
 3. Demo development
   - Used for model validation
-  - Come up with contrived example for protruding head 1/4-28 Ti bolt in .125 Al 7075 members
+  - Come up with example for protruding head 1/4-28 Ti bolt in .125 Al 7075 members
 4. CLI development
   1. Batch mode Palette
     - Takes path to an input file